• Skip to primary navigation

 Of course, being American in origin, it’s not just spicy—it’s also sweet.
 Most recipes call for a hefty dose of sugar, which helps take the edge off this hot topping.
 The most common ingredients used in pepper jelly include bell peppers, jalapeños, habaneros, or chilis, as well as pectin, sugar, vinegar, and, in some cases, wine or liqueur.
 It all depends on how hot and spicy folks want it.

 This popular topping has had taste tests run on it to figure out which pepper combinations create the best flavor profiles.
-Interestingly—despite most folks using jalapeños and bell peppers (like we do!)—the studies showed that less pungent peppers, Cheiro do Norte chilis and biquinho peppers made the most vibrant, sweet, red pepper jelly.
+Interestingly—despite most folks using jalapeños and bell peppers (like we do in my kitchen!)—the studies showed that less pungent peppers, Cheiro do Norte chilis and biquinho peppers made the most vibrant, sweet, red pepper jelly.
 Most of us can’t get ahold of those, though, which is why we use the more common options available at local stores.

 Fun ways to use red pepper jelly